Bookkeeping for Small Business

 We also like to tell people to keep it simple.
 We often see that people use 50-60 expense accounts which can make financial statements pretty difficult to read.

 A common example is vehicle expenses that look like this:

 If it truly is helpful for you to understand vehicle costs in this much detail, then do it.
 Otherwise, just stick with one vehicle expense account.
 This applies to insurance, office expenses, people costs, advertising, etc.

 If you’re creating a new account to record a transaction, make sure you know why you want to break it out separately.

 We start with a basic chart of accounts for new businesses and then add accounts as needed.
-For a copy of our basic chart of accounts template that you can import into Xero, click this link.
+You can get a copy of our basic chart of accounts template here that you can import into Xero.
 Download the CSV file and import the chart of accounts in Xero.

 For this tutorial we’re going to stick with the most common categories that you’ll use when completing your bookkeeping.